dhall-lang/dhall-lang/standard/semantics.md

     ε ⊢ e₁ : T
     ───────────────────────────────  ; `import₀` is a file, URL or environment Γ ⊢ import₀ @ here ⇒ e₁          ; import and `import₀` is not `missing`

+By using the `?` operator, expressions are alternatively resolved, in left-to-right order.
+Pure expressions are always resolved, `missing` never resolves, and imports might not resolve in cases like:
+- an environment variable is not defined
+- file doesn't exist
+- URL is not reachable

     Γ ⊢ e₀ @ here ⇒ e₂